 Introduction

-Young leaders are an underutilized resource that can significantly impact a community’s human resource portfolio, , their development is essential as the vast transfer of wealth ($75 trillion by 2060; Macke, Markley, & Binerer, 2011) and shift in leadership (56 percent of all management occupations transferred within 20 years; U.S. Bureau of Labor Statistics, 2012) the United States will experience.
-Currently, impacts of leadership development and leadership education are severely inadequate (Kellerman, 2013; Klau, 2006).
+Young leaders are an underutilized resource that can significantly impact a community’s human resource portfolio, as such, their development is essential as the vast transfer of wealth ($75 trillion by 2060; Macke, Markley, & Binerer, 2011) and shift in leadership (56 percent of all management occupations transferred within 20 years; U.S. Bureau of Labor Statistics, 2012) the United States will experience.
+Currently, metrics for determining the impacts of leadership development and leadership education efforts are severely inadequate (Kellerman, 2013; Klau, 2006).
 Because of this, we have insufficient evidence to validate which efforts actually promote the influential capacity of young leaders.
 Community resources are limited and students are only getting busier, so we must be able to present economically minded justification that our youth leadership development programs are actually developing young leaders in ways that are positively influencing communities.

-The research question of this study is, “What is the state of youth leadership development programming in Nebraska?” the following questions:
+The research question of this study is, “What is the state of youth leadership development programming in Nebraska?”
+To address this question, information from youth leadership development organizations were collected to address the following questions:

+How does your organization conceptualize/define leadership?

+What educational techniques does your program use to teach leadership?

+How does your organization assess leadership development of the youth?

+How does your organization assess the success of their programs?

+How many people have participated in the program?

+How long has the program been running?

+What is your target population?

+Is there a cost associated with your program?

 Methods